Sarah Davidson Evanega

-Sarah Davidson Evanega is an American researcher who works in plant sciences, a public policy influencer and a science communicator, especially relating to agricultural biotechnology.
+Sarah Davidson Evanega is an American researcher who works in plant sciences, a science communicator, especially relating to agricultural biotechnology.
 She is a professor at the Boyce Thompson Institute for Plant Research (BTI), and an adjunct professor in the School of Integrative Plant Sciences, Cornell University.
 She is the director of the Alliance for Science and was awarded the 2021 Borlaug CAST Communication Award.

 Education

 Evanega began her university career at Reed College at Portland, Oregon in 1998, receiving a Bachelor of Arts degree in Biology.
 She received a Master of Science degree in Plant Biology in 2003, and a Ph.D. in Plant Biology, with a minor in science communication in 2009, both from Cornell University, Ithaca, NY.
 For her Ph.D. dissertation, she conducted a three-year study of the cultural, political, and socio-economic factors influencing the adoption of genetically modified papaya in developing countries, and wrote a story of transgenic (GMO) papaya in Thailand.